The Baker's Table

 Calories: 531kcalCarbohydrates: 56gProtein: 6gFat: 33gSaturated Fat: 19gPolyunsaturated Fat: 2gMonounsaturated Fat: 9gTrans Fat: 0.2gCholesterol: 90mgSodium: 403mgPotassium: 197mgFiber: 1gSugar: 43gVitamin A: 1177IUVitamin C: 3mgCalcium: 105mgIron: 1mg

-Keyword baked goods, cakes, cheesecake, fall desserts, gingersnap crust, pumpkin, pumpkin cheesecake, pumpkin cheesecake recipe, spiced cheesecake, thanksgiving desserts
+Keyword baked, baked goods, cakes, cheesecake, creamy, fall desserts, gingersnap crust, pumpkin, pumpkin cheesecake, pumpkin cheesecake recipe, spiced cheesecake, thanksgiving desserts

 Tried this recipe?Let us know how it was!